Pilot (Burn Notice): Production

+"Burn Notice" was created by writer Matt Nix when he desired to do a grounded spy show that explored the lives of spies in a realistic manner.
+After consulting with actual CIA operative Michael Wilson (whom Nix admitted he never actually met, only speaking to him via phone conversation), Nix was inspired to write a pilot script centered around a spy receiving a burn notice.
+Taking influence from the James Bond films, books of John Le Carré, and TV series like The Rockford Files and It Takes a Thief.

 The pilot was originally produced to be shown as a two-hour movie or as two one-hour episodes.
 When USA decided to broadcast it uninterrupted, it was edited to fit a 90 minute time slot; this version is also on the Season 1 DVD.
 The two-part version was eventually shown in Australia.